jcarrano/wg-podman/README.md

-# Example initscripts for Podman and Wireguard
+# Example init-scripts for Podman and Wireguard

-This is simple example of how to set up a rootless Podman container with Wireguard-only connectivity, without user-space networking (i.e. without slirp).
+This is a simple example of how to set up a rootless Podman container with Wireguard-only connectivity, without user-space networking (i.e. without `slirp`).

-It is written as a couple of OpenRC init scripts.
+It is implemented as a pair of OpenRC init scripts.

 ## Requirements